jacksanford1/mysite/content/posts/funniest-friend.md

 ### 6th place: Monica

 Is anyone surprised here?
 Monica tends to be the “responsible” one who keeps things on track.
 She usually has her hands full correcting the foibles of her more hapless friends and keeping her nice china from breaking.
-To her credit, everyone realizes this and Ross and Rachel even admit they would ONLY allow Chandler and Monica to raise their child if Monica is in the picture ("The One with Rachel's Other Sister").
+To her credit, everyone realizes this and Ross and Rachel even admit they would ONLY allow Chandler and Monica to raise their child if Monica is in the picture (S6E13).
 Every friend group needs a Monica.

 ![Fat Monica](https://media.giphy.com/media/lPpXrXL5rysS6eoafb/giphy.gif)